 Being able to detect early-stage failures, degradations, defects, and faults including cracks, broken cells interconnections, and shunts is critical for the successful operation of solar cell farms.
 Unfortunately, when applying traditional inspection tactics to photovoltaic (PV) plants including infrared imaging, visual inspection, or a mobile lab, the approaches often lack the needed levels of accuracy and are often time consuming.

-Recognizing the shortfalls, First Light Imaging (Meyreuil, France), Creative Sight (Skanderborg, Denmark), Optoprim (Vanves, France), and the Technical University of Denmark (DTU; Kongens Lyngby, Denmark) have partnered to develop an innovative drone-based solution for fast and accurate inspection of PV plants in operation called laser-induced photoluminescence imaging (LiPi; see Fig. 1).
+Recognizing the shortfalls, First Light Imaging (Meyreuil, France), Creative Sight (Skanderborg, Denmark), Optoprim (Vanves, France), and the Technical University of Denmark (DTU; Kongens Lyngby, Denmark) have partnered to develop an innovative drone-based solution for fast and accurate inspection of PV plants in operation called laser-induced photoluminescence imaging (LiPi; see Fig. 1 and video).
 LiPi is a EUROSTARS-2 labelled project co-funded by EUREKA association and the European Union Horizon 2020 framework programme.

 The project brings the luminescence imaging technology onto a drone and into the field.
 The C-RED 3 camera, integrated in the LiPi drone solution, is an industrial-grade shortwave-infrared (SWIR) camera designed for high-end machine vision applications.
 It enables very high-speed, high-quality imaging (up to 600 fps in full frame) and gives its best performances at short exposure times.

 By combining a line laser with a SWIR camera, PV operators benefit from the inherent sensitivity to where silicon reemits laser light.
 The resulting high-resolution images can show microcracks and faults even before they become critical to energy production (see Fig. 2).